Here are some of the reasons women leave men. And then we’ll follow with some of the reasons men leave women:

 Men who follow the Policy of Joint Agreement think about their wives throughout the day.
 When they make decisions they ask themselves how their wives would feel.
 Phone calls are made whenever there’s doubt.
 As time passes, these men become increasingly sensitive to their wives’ feelings.
 If men consider their wives feelings in each decision they make, asking their wives when there’s any uncertainty, they create a compatible lifestyle.

 The Policy of Joint Agreement helps create understanding, emotional bonding, intimacy and romantic love in marriage.
 Men that learn to take their wives feelings into account meet their most important emotional needs.
 They also learn to overcome the selfish habits that make their wives so unhappy, because these habits don’t meet the standard of mutual agreement.
 Over time, they experience what every couple hopes to create in marriage: A loving and compatible relationship.

 A woman doesn’t leave the man who has invited her into every room of his house.
 That’s because she doesn’t stand outside the rooms of his house feeling like a stranger.
 She’s welcomed into his entire home as his cherished life partner.

-The above article was featured a while back in New Man Magazine (which is no longer being published).
+This article was featured in the New Man Magazine (which is no longer being published).
 This magazine provided wisdom and encouragement to men from the approach of real masculinity and Christianity.
-Even though this is an American Magazine, it also provides international subscription services which you can learn about on their web site at Newmanmag.com, plus you can read some very interesting articles there also.
+Even though this is an American Magazine, it also provides international subscription services.
+You can learn about on their web site at Newmanmag.com.
+Plus you can read some very interesting articles there also.